Thermal phases of D1-branes on a circle from lattice super Yang-Mills

 We have used a supersymmetric lattice action to study the strongly coupled dynamics of two dimensional maximally supersymmetric $SU(N)$ Yang-Mills theory at finite temperature and compactified on a circle for a range of $N=2,3,4$.
 In particular we have focused on the spatial Polyakov line as an order parameter for a large $N$ deconfining phase transition.
 Our simulations are consistent with the existence of a single transition curve in the 2d parameter space spanned by the two dimensionless couplings, $r_x, r_\tau$ which give the size of the thermal and spatial circle in units of the YM coupling.

 At high temperature, $r_\tau^3 \ll r_x$, the simulations are consistent with the previously predicted behavior that the transition curve goes as $r_x^3 = 1.35 r_\tau$.
 At strong coupling, $1 \ll r_\tau$, the transition is conjectured to be the holographic dual of a first order Gregory-Laflamme phase transition, with the transition curve going a $r_x^2 = c_{crit} r_\tau$, with $c_{crit}$ an order one constant obeying the constraint $c_{crit} > 2.29$.
-Our simulations are consistent with this parametric behavior, and we have used the $N=3,4$ data to estimate the position of the large $N$ transition, determining $c_{crit} \simeq 3.5$.
-This gives the ratio of the Gregory-Laflamme phase transition and dynamical instability temperatures to be $T_{GL phase}/T_{GL instability} \simeq 1.5$.
+Our simulations are consistent with this parametric behavior, and we have used the $N=3,4$ data to estimate the position of the large $N$ transition, determining $c_{crit}$ to be very close to the GL instability value $\simeq 2.29$.
+This gives the ratio of the Gregory-Laflamme phase transition and dynamical instability temperatures $T_{GL phase}/T_{GL instability}$ to be close to one.
 Since the dual localized black hole solutions have not been constructed, this constitutes a prediction for these non-trivial gravity solutions, which hopefully will be tested by their construction in the near future.

-\acknowledgments SC and AJ are supported in part by the US Department of Energy under grant DE-FG02-85ER40237.
+\acknowledgments We thank Paul Romatschke for bringing to our attention the error in normalization of the lattice coupling in previous versions of this work.
+SC and AJ are supported in part by the US Department of Energy under grant DE-FG02-85ER40237.
 TW is supported by a STFC advanced fellowship and a Halliday award.
 Simulations were performed using USQCD resources at Fermilab.